gunjandatta/blog/_posts/2021/2021-03-13-odata-expand.md

 Below is an example of the request where I've manually expanded the sub-properties.

 ![Demo Query](images/ODataExpand/demo.png)

+### Summary

+This can be applied to any of the collections.
+I recommend that you also utilize the "Select" option to limit what to return to help w/ performance.

 Hope this example helps.
 Happy Coding!!!